hstptcn5/Goflow/README.md

 # Goflow: Super Lightweight, Zero-Dependency Workflow Automation Engine in Go

 Goflow is an ultra-lightweight, local-first, zero-dependency alternative to heavy workflow automation platforms like n8n, Zapier, or Make.
-Compiled into a single executable binary (less than 25 MB) with minimal memory footprint (15 - 25 MB RAM), Goflow features a Pure Go CGO-free SQLite storage engine (modernc.org/sqlite) and an embedded Vue 3 drag-and-drop Web UI.
+Compiled into a single executable binary (around 37 MB) with minimal memory footprint (15 - 25 MB RAM), Goflow features a Pure Go CGO-free SQLite storage engine (modernc.org/sqlite) and an embedded Vue 3 drag-and-drop Web UI.

 ---